John Hohenstein returns in the leadoff spot for the Saints. Hohenstein is the career leader in steals for both the Saints and the North Star League.

-Drew Carlson will replace Mark “Whitey” Forsman this season, after 32 seasons at the helm for Forsman.
+Carlson replaced Mark “Whitey” Forsman last season, after 32 seasons at the helm for Forsman.
 Whitey led the Saints to 621 wins and 12 state tournament appearances in his career and led a tireless effort to turn the Dassel Ball Park into one of the top fields in the state to watch amateur baseball.

 Team: Dassel-Cokato Saints